More than 1,000 aftershocks rock region after big quake in Alaska

 Why do so many quakes strike Alaska?

-Still, local officials said life was returning to normal after Friday’s magnitude 7 earthquake, even as 4 to 8 inches of snow was expected Sunday.
+Still, local officials said that life was slowly returning to normal after Friday’s magnitude 7 earthquake, even as 4 to 8 inches of snow was expected Sunday.

-“This is the second-largest earthquake we’ve had since 1964, which was a very significant earthquake,” Anchorage Mayor Ethan Berkowitz told reporters Saturday, referring to the 9.2 quake that was the most powerful recorded in US history.
+“It’s interesting how things look different in the light of a new day,” Anchorage Municipal Manager Bill Falsey said, adding that aftershocks have been tapering off.

+“Tomorrow is going to be a day closer to a normal sort of day, meaning that we’re going to have a weather event,” said Anchorage Mayor Ethan Berkowitz.
+“It’s winter in Alaska.”

 Alaskans resilient to damage